Attachment Issues and Reactive Attachment Disorder (RAD)

 - A young child gets attention only by acting out or displaying other extreme behaviors.

 - A young child or baby is mistreated or abused.

 - Sometimes the child’s needs are met and sometimes they aren’t.
 The child never knows what to expect.

-Early warning signs and symptoms of insecure attachment
+Early warning signs of attachment issues

 - Avoids eye contact